UltipaDocs

 The NOT NULL constraint ensures that a property never contains null values.

-To create a NOT NULL constraint on the property name of the User nodes:
+Create a NOT NULL constraint on the property name of node type User:

 GQL